Wisconsin vs. Arizona State Las Vegas Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Arizona State Stats and Trends

-- In Arizona State's 12 games this year, it has four wins against the spread.
+- Arizona State has four wins against the spread in 12 games this season.

-- Arizona State has eclipsed the over/under in 50% of its opportunities this season (five times in 10 games with a set point total).
+- Arizona State has hit the over in 50% of its opportunities this season (five times in 10 games with a set point total).

-- Arizona State is 4-5 against the spread and 8-3 overall when the team puts up more than 16.4 points.
+- Arizona State is 4-5 against the spread and 8-3 overall in games when it puts up more than 16.4 points.

-- When Arizona State picks up over 240.8 yards, the team is 4-6 against the spread and 8-4 overall.
+- In games that Arizona State totals over 240.8 yards, the team is 4-6 against the spread and 8-4 overall.

-- The Sun Devils have 21 giveaways this season, while the Badgers have 22 takeaways .
+- This season the Sun Devils have 21 turnovers, one fewer than the Badgers have takeaways (22).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.